pymupdf/PyMuPDF/README.rst

 Usage and Documentation
 =========================

-Please have a look at the basic `demos <https://github.com/rk700/PyMuPDF/tree/master/demo>`_ or the `examples <https://github.com/rk700/PyMuPDF/tree/master/examples>`_ which contain complete, working programs.
+Please have a look at the basic `demos <https://github.com/rk700/PyMuPDF/tree/master/demo>`_, the `examples <https://github.com/rk700/PyMuPDF/tree/master/examples>`_ which contain complete, working programs, and the **recipies** section of our Wiki https://github.com/rk700/PyMuPDF/wiki.

 You have a variety of options to access the **documentation**: